Overview of summary-based search and pivot acceleration

 For more information, see "Accelerate reports" in the Reporting Manual.

 You use the Report acceleration summaries page in System to review and manage the summaries created through report acceleration.
 For more information about this, see "Manage report acceleration" in this manual.
 This topic also explains how summaries work and includes examples of qualifying and non-qualifying searches.

 Report acceleration is good for just about any slow-completing report that has 100k or more hot bucket events and which meets the qualifying conditions outlined above.

 For more information and examples of qualifying and nonqualifying searches see "Manage report acceleration" in this manual.

 You use data model acceleration to accelerate all of the fields defined in a data model.
 When a data model is accelerated, any pivot or report generated by that data model should complete much quicker than it would without the acceleration, even if the data model represents a significantly large dataset.

 There are two types of data model acceleration, ad hoc and persistent.
-Ad hoc acceleration applies to a single dataset, is run over all time, and exists for the duration of a user's pivot session, while persistent acceleration is turned on by an admin, happens in the background, and can be scoped to shorter time ranges such as a week or a month.
-Persistent acceleration is used any time a search is run against a dataset in an acceleration-enabled data model.
+Ad hoc acceleration applies to a single object, is run over all time, and exists for the duration of a user's pivot session, while persistent acceleration is turned on by an admin, happens in the background, and can be scoped to shorter time ranges such as a week or a month.
+Persistent acceleration is used any time a search is run against an object in an acceleration-enabled data model.

 _raw whenever possible, and result return time should be improved by a significant amount.